Android Studio 3.5 – What’re the new features revealed?

 If you ever wished that Android Studio was faster, more performant, and more memory efficient?
 Then you would be happy to go with Android Studio 3.5.
 This newly launched stable version of the android studio is quietly improved with its memory settings and enhanced system health.

-In particular, taking into account the accelerated development of day-to-day mobile apps it came out with much more bigger advancements.
+In particular, taking into account the accelerated development of day-to-day mobile apps it came out with much bigger advancements.

-To cope up with the issue, the android studio team dealt with a ‘Project Marble’ that nearly took the time of around 8 months to be developed.
+To cope with the issue, the android studio team dealt with a ‘Project Marble’ that nearly took the time of around 8 months to be developed.
 The intention of this project was to enhance the system’s health and bug functions.

-As discussed before, the poor build speed in Android Studio was one of the IDE’s biggest problems.
+As discussed before, the poor build speed in Android Studio was one of IDE’s biggest problems.
 Most of the time the compilation of the project nearly took 3 minutes in an android studio.

 In order to overcome this, Google has made numerous speed enhancements.
 Especially, Google optimized the key annotation processes with incremental support, which includes Dagger, Kotlin (KAPT), Glide, AndroidX data binding, and Realm.

 This incremental support has made a notable impact on build speed.

 2. Auto Recommended Memory Settings: